nilah-xiv/Raffler-VIP/README.md

-# 🎟️ Nilah's Raffle Plugin — *NOW WITH A SECURE USER LIST!*
+# 🎟️ Nilah's Raffle Plugin — *NOW WITH A AUTHORIZED USER LIST*

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7b872e1f-e993-49e6-bbeb-5caab1c66335" alt="raffler" width="300"/>
 </p>

-✨ *A cozy, lightweight Dalamud plugin for FFXIV raffles — lovingly trimmed down for Splash Bash '25 to be snappy, simple, and easy for all.*
+✨ *A clean, lightweight Dalamud plugin for running elegant raffles in FFXIV.
+Designed for live events like Splash Bash '25 — with all the essentials and none of the bloat.*

 ---